hbcbh1999/AIprojects/DI/CG/README.md

 points appear.
 Their color fades with respect to the center of the canvas and lines connect them.

+[robot.html](https://juansensio.github.io/AIprojects/DI/CG/robot.html) is a Three.js example of a robot arm with basic materials, textures, lightning and interaction.

 ## Author

 * **Juan Sensio** - *juansensio03@gmail.com* -